19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 Theresia Bastion is a key historical site in Timisoara, the largest remaining structure from the old Austrian-Hungarian fortress.

-18. Visit the Communism Museum at Scârț, Loc Lejer (Scârț, A Chill Place)
+19. Visit the Communism Museum at Scârț, Loc Lejer (Scârț, A Chill Place)

-I enjoy visiting attractions that are off the beaten path, and Scârț, Loc Lejer is one of Timisoara’s hidden gems.
+I enjoy visiting attractions that are off the beaten path, and Scârț, Loc Lejer is one of Timisoara’s best hidden gems.

 It’s perfect both for the older folks like myself who grew up during those times, but also for those who never experienced (or forgot) the austerity of those times.